eI1on/pz-building-menu/DEVELOPMENT.md

 # Buildables Options

-When creating buildable objects using the BuildingMenu.createObject function, you can specify a set of options that define the behavior and characteristics of these objects in the game.
+When creating buildable objects using the ```BuildingMenu.createObject``` function, you can specify a set of options that define the behavior and characteristics of these objects in the game.
 <br>
-## Option Keys:
+## Option Keys

 Name | Type | Description
 --- | --- | ---